thnnx/Proj_OnlineStoreDashboard/README.md

 - Display how much products sold to which client and how it has been over time.
 - Sales manager / Sales person (viewer and user) should be able to filter reports by date, months, customer, product, category and city.
 - Provide dashboard to display all the reports that can be refreshed every time they have new data.

+### User Stories

+<b>Role: Sales Manager</b>

+<b>Request:</b> Detail overview of Online Sales

+<b>Value / Purpose:</b>
+  - To continuously follow the progress on which customers and products sells the best
+  - To monitor sales over time against budget alloted for the year

+<b>Proposal:</b> Power BI Dashboard with dynamic reports using graphs, tables and KPIs

+<b>Role: Sales Representative</b>

+<b>Request:</b> Detail overview of Online Sales specifically on Customers and Products

+<b>Value / Purpose:</b>
+  - To closely monitor customers that buy the most products
+  - To monitor sales of products that sells the best

+<b>Proposal:</b> Power BI Dashboard with filterable reports

 ## Metrics
 - Total Sales